stevensshi/smart-realestate/README.md

 There are four modules in the system.

 - Front server: a dynamic search website constructed by Node.js, and return estimated price and search result list.
-- API server: a RPC API service server written in Python, accepting request from front server and call TensorFlow service
+- API server: a RPC API service server written in Python, accepting request from front server and call TensorFlow service.
-- Data fetcher: a web crawler continously gather property information.
-- Machine learning: a online prediction service and offline training model.
+- Machine learning: a online prediction service useing TensorFlow and offline training model.
+- Data fetcher: a web crawler continously gather property information into MongoDB.

 System Architecture
 ![Architecture](https://raw.githubusercontent.com/stevensshi/smart-realestate/master/architecture.png)

+The system is in prototyping and will be online during Chirstmas